 - Each situation is labeled with a descriptive name, such as LOOP for a recurring situation.
-The name is used as a general situation identifier in error reports and generated proof conditions. - For simplicity the variant is assumed to be a function to natural numbers, so in SOCOS we write just n k since the lower bound (zero) is implicit. - In general, it is only necessary for one transition in a cycle to strictly decrease the variant.
-Such transitions are rendered in the diagram as thicker arrows.
+The label is used as a general identifier so that the situation can be referred to in error reports and generated proof conditions. - For simplicity the variant is assumed to be a function to natural numbers and to be bounded from below by zero, so in SOCOS we write just n k since the bound is implicit. - In each cycle of transitions at least one transition has to be marked as decreasing the variant.
+Such transitions are rendered in the diagram as thicker arrows, indicating that the variant must decrease when this transition is executed.
+At other transitions in the cycle, the requirement is only that the variant must not increase.
 This is further discussed in Section 4. - We provide an initial and a terminal situation representing the entry and exit point of the procedure, respectively.
-These situations constitute the contract of the procedure.
-The precondition situation is called PRE and is additionally marked with a thick outline, while the postcondition is called POST and marked with a double outline.
-Note that in the example POST is not nested within LOOP, but instead part of the invariant is repeated.
-Since the contract constitutes an external interface to other procedures, it must not constrain the local variable k. - Local variables have procedure scope and it is presently not possible to introduce new variables in nested situations. - SOCOS supports declaration of global predicates and functions.
-In this case we assume that natsum has been defined to give the sum from 0 up to its argument, e.g. based on a recursive definition or using the direct formula $\frac{k(k+1)}{2}$ .
+These situations constitute the contract (pre- and postcondition) of the procedure.
+The precondition situation is called PRE and is additionally marked with a thick outline, while the post-condition is called POST and is marked with a double outline.
+Note that in the example we do not nest POST within LOOP, but instead we repeat part of the invariant in the postcondition.
+Since the contract constitutes the external interface to other procedures, it should constrain local variables (such as k in this case). - SOCOS does not support a general summation operator, in this specific example we have used the direct formula $\frac{k(k+1)}{2}$ for expressing the sum 0+1+2+...+k.